utat-ss/HERON-documentation/getting-started/other-software.md

 # Other Software

-Besides the AVR toolchain, there is other software we use to design the satellite's software
+Besides the AVR toolchain, there is other software we use to design the satellite's software.

 ## Git and GitHub